TristanBlackwell/stats/README.md

 | DATABASE_URL          | /data/stats.sqlite                     | Path to .sqlite file to use as database.                                                                                                                                     |
 | CORS_DOMAINS          | http://localhost:5775,https://udara.io | Comma-separated list of allowed domains.
 The service will only accept analytics events from these domains.                                                                   |
 | PROCESSING_BATCH_SIZE | 500                                    | Max limit for events buffer used to queue and batch analytics events for processing.
 When the limit is hit, new events are dropped until items are processed from the queue. |

+# Docker

+The contained [Dockerfile](.Dockerfile) can be used to run Stats as an image.
+An associated volume mount can be used to persist data across containers.

+1. Build the docker image: `docker build . -t stats:latest`

+2. Run the container: `docker run -d --name stats -p 5775:5775 stats:latest`

+> Assuming the `SERVICE_PORT` is set to 5775 then the above command will expose this port to it's host machine - <host>:<container>.
+Change this if the underlying port has been altered.

+3. Alternatively run with a volume (to persist data): `docker run -d --name stats -p 5775:5775 --mount source=stats,target=/app/data stats:latest`

+> The above command will mount a Docker volume named _stats_ to the `/app/data` directory of the container.
+As a result this folder, which contains the SQLite DB, will be persisted.